 It depends on what type of business owner you are.

 Sole proprietors and partners are exempt.
-Unlike in many other states, sole proprietors and partners can’t voluntarily buy workers’ comp insurance on themselves even though state law exempts them.
+Unlike in many other states, sole proprietors and partners can’t voluntarily buy workers’ comp insurance for themselves.

 In Rhode Island, an independent contractor is not eligible for workers’ compensation benefits.

-Rhode Island business owners can compare quotes and purchase a policy from private insurance companies.
-(Insureon offers this service with its online insurance marketplace.)
+Rhode Island business owners can compare quotes and purchase a policy from private insurance carriers.
+Insureon offers this service with its online insurance marketplace.

-If you’re unable to purchase workers’ comp insurance through the voluntary market referred to above because your firm’s a high risk, you can purchase coverage from the Rhode Island assigned risk market.
+If you’re unable to purchase workers’ comp insurance through this voluntary market because of high risks, you can purchase coverage from the Rhode Island assigned risk market.
 Beacon Mutual Insurance Company administers this program for the state.

 Violating Rhode Island’s workers’ compensation statute is a serious matter.
 Here are the penalties you’ll face if you fail to comply with the law: